anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 be possible via Kubernetes API objects.
 - **Other Features**: these additional features that are required by the networking solution as a whole, may be delivered by the **"Default CNI Plugin"**, or the **"CNI multiplexer/meta-plugin"** if it is deployed.
+For example:
-For example, the integration of SDN solutions required by `req.inf.ntw.05` is enabled via CNI integration.
+    - The integration of SDN solutions required by `req.inf.ntw.05` is enabled via CNI integration.
+    - IP Address Management (**IPAM**) of the various networks can be provided by one or more IPAM plugins, which can be part of a CNI plugin, or some other component (i.e. external SDN solution) - it is key that there are no overlapping IP addresses within a cluster, and if multiple IPAM solutions are used that they are co-ordinated in some way (as required by `req.inf.ntw.10`).
 - **Service Mesh**: The well known service meshes are "application service meshes" that address and interact with the application layer 7 protocols (eg.: HTTP) only.
 Therefore, their support is not required in this architecture, as these